localstack/localstack.github.io/content/blog/2022-04-21-debug-your-lamda-functions-from-your-ide-using-localstack/index.md

 DEBUG=1 localstack start -d
 ```

-The `LAMBDA_REMOTE_DOCKER` is configured as false to ensure that the Lambda volume mounts work while we are mounting a temporary folder on the host.
+The `LAMBDA_REMOTE_DOCKER` option is set to `0` (deactivated) to ensure that the Lambda volume mounts work while we are mounting a temporary folder on the host.
 The `LAMBDA_DOCKER_FLAGS` defines a Docker flag that exposes port 19891 for debugging the Lambda handler code that will run inside the container.

 You will also need to install our LocalStack AWS CLI, which is a thin wrapper around the aws command line interface for use with LocalStack, using `pip`: